plainFlight/plainFlightController/README.md

 [![Vid1](https://github.com/plainFlight/plainFlightController/blob/main/assets/images/vid2.PNG)](https://youtu.be/_j3ObBTJ5ag)

-Twin differential flying wing 'A4' - Hands off take off using differential thrust and heading hold feature:
+Twin differential flying wing 'A4' - Hands off take off using differential thrust and heading hold feature.
+As of V2.0.0 this can be achieved with the self level prop-hang feature:

 [![Vid2](https://github.com/plainFlight/plainFlightController/blob/main/assets/images/A4%20Wing.PNG)](https://youtu.be/VJwikkyEEPw)